 This route is generally flat and avoids the hills and technical elements of the red route.
 It’s a fun and safe way for families to experience off-road cycling for the first time.
 Unlike the Blue route, cyclists who want to ride on the Red and Black routes, do not travel along the Green route, and as such, this path is ridden solely by Families, making it even safer.

 The route allows riders to ascend gently from the car park, through the forest and on to the reservoir.
 With views of the Clwydian Range and surrounding forest, this is both an enjoyable and beautiful cycling adventure.
-It’s perfect for Families wanting to enjoy their first mountain bike trail.
+It’s perfect for families wanting to enjoy their first mountain bike trail.

 The Blue route is more challenging, and whilst it’s perfect for Families to cycle it together, it does require a good level of fitness and you should not consider it with children unless they have good control of their bike, balance and braking specifically.

-The beauty of this route is that it’s part of the Llandegla family of routes, an extension of the learning cycle (pun intended, sorry).
+The beauty of this route is that its part of the Llandegla family of routes, an extension of the learning cycle (pun intended, sorry).
 For example, if you start with the Green route and your children are competent on it, the natural progression for them is the Llandegla Blue route.
-They will of course be familiar with Llandegla and it will therefore give them a good level of familiarity in their surroundings and knowledge of what to expect on this so-called new route.
+They will, of course, be familiar with Llandegla and it will, therefore, give them a good level of familiarity in their surroundings and knowledge of what to expect on this so-called new route.
 This is an important transition for children and one that will help to give them confidence when trying this new route for the first time.

 The route itself is approx 7.5 miles (12km) long, around twice the length of the Green route, but is likely to take more than double the time due to the more challenging terrain.